IT-LAB-UAI/Documentation/DNS/README.md

 sudo systemctl status dnsmasq
 ```

+### DNS Configuration Overview

+Now that the `dnsmasq` service is installed and running, we need to apply two configurations:
+1. **Server-side** – on the machine where the DNS service is hosted.
+2. **Router-side** – to redirect DNS queries from the network to our DNS server.

+> **Note:** This setup assumes that an external service is already providing DHCP to the network.
+Our DNS server will **not** act as a DHCP server — it will solely handle DNS resolution.

+#### Server-Side Configuration

+On the host machine, we will configure the DNS service to listen on a specific network interface and resolve queries sent to it.

+#### Router-Side Configuration

+We will update the router’s VLAN settings to specify our DNS server as the default DNS for all clients in the network.

+While it’s technically possible to configure each machine individually to use the DNS server, this approach is inefficient, tedious, and defeats the purpose of having a centralized DNS.
+Therefore, we will proceed with configuring DNS at the **network level**, directly through the router.

+---

 ### Step 1: Configuring the DNS Service on the Host Machine

 With the `dnsmasq` service already running, we now need to configure it properly.